ricn/ricn.github.io/_drafts/reactjs-and-rails.markdown

 Each React component has two types of inputs.
 The first one is properties (called props) and they are immutable.
 The second input is state which is mutable.
 When we change the state, React will automatically re-render the component so we can see the changes in the UI.
-All React components must implement a render methond, which returns another React object or null.
+All React components must implement a render method, which returns another React object.

 This is a very simple React component: